We performed our first heart transplant in 1985 and our first lung transplant in 1987.

 - congenital heart disease

-Specific diseases potentially treatable by transplantation include:
+Life threatening lung diseases potentially treatable by transplantation including:

-- Obstructive Lung Disease (eg. chronic obstructive pulmonary disease (COPD or “smokers lung”), emphysema, alpha 1 anti-trypsin deficiency)
+- Obstructive lung disease, eg. chronic obstructive pulmonary disease (COPD or “smokers lung”), emphysema, alpha 1 anti-trypsin deficiency.

-- Suppurative Lung Disease (eg. cystic fibrosis and bronchiectasis)
+- Suppurative lung disease, eg. cystic fibrosis and bronchiectasis

-- Diffuse Parenchymal Lung Disease (eg. idiopathic pulmonary fibrosis, sarcoidosis, occupational lung fibrosis, connective tissue disease)
+- Diffuse parenchymal lung disease eg. idiopathic pulmonary fibrosis, sarcoidosis, occupational lung fibrosis, connective tissue disease

-- Pulmonary Vascular Disease (eg. idiopathic pulmonary hypertension, chronic thromboembolic pulmonary hypertension, Eisenmenger’s syndrome)
+- Pulmonary vascular disease eg. idiopathic pulmonary hypertension, chronic thromboembolic pulmonary hypertension, Eisenmenger’s syndrome

 - Lymphangioleiomyomatosis